 Historic Interest

-There used to be a circular painting on the lounge bar ceiling showing 'The Battle of Southsea' painted by local artist A Bryant in 1874 which was moved from the original pub.
+There used to be a circular painting on the lounge bar ceiling showing 'The Battle of Southsea' painted by local artist W H Dugan in 1874 which was moved from the original pub.
 In 1980 it was removed to the City Museum, where it can still be viewed.
 As part of the event commemorationg the 150th anniversary of the battle, the painting was briefly returned to the pub for display.
 A photo of it has been included in the pub's entry.
 In 1941 a 500 lb delayed action bomb landed in the pub cellar.
 It was defused and the casing can be seen in the garden.

 One star - A pub interior of special national historic interest